InfamousVague/FileFerret/README.md

 # FileFerret

 A WebRTC powered P2P file sharing app.

+### Disclaimer: This was a one day build and may contain some bugs, if demand is high the app will be refined.

 # Downloads